 The Quick Scan is the fastest method to detect existing directory structures even if your hard drive does not mount.
 This scan finds files with their original folder hierarchies and file names.
 It is recommended to try this scan method first if your volume is detected on the hard drive.

 A Quick Scan can only be used on a volume.
 If you have selected the hard drive to be scanned, the Quick Scan will attempt to search for the first available volume on the hard drive, then rebuild the directory structure for that volume.

 The Quick Scan typically takes a few minutes to complete, but may take up to a few hours to retrieve the results in more severe cases.
 Bad blocks on the hard drive may slow down the scan process, but will immediately speed up once it has overcome those bad blocks.

-Quick Scan should also be chosen if the startup disk fails to boot into Windows macOS, or when an external drive fails to mount.
+Quick Scan should also be chosen if the startup disk fails to boot into macOS, or when an external drive fails to mount.
 Due to Quick Scan’s overall speed, it should be tried first in most cases.

-Deleted Files Scan looks through the free space of a volume for files based on your Windows Mac's file patterns.
+Deleted Files Scan looks through the free space of a volume for files based on your Mac's file patterns.
 By scanning only the free space it allows the Deleted Files Scan to specifically detect any files that were deleted.

 Deleted Files Scan should be used when your drive is working properly but files were deleted by the operating system, another program, or by you via the Trash

 The Deleted Files Scan usually takes up to three minutes per gigabyte of free space available on the volume.
 This makes the Deleted Files Scan faster than a Deep Scan since it is not scanning any known used space on the volume.